-4. Fraud Provisions on Federal Changes
+4. Fraud Provisions on Federal Determinations

-When there is a federal adjustment made in a corporation's income tax return and a fraud penalty is assessed by the federal government, the State may open the year for adjustments on the basis of either fraud or the federal assessment.
+When there is a federal determination and a fraud penalty is assessed by the federal government, the State may open the year for adjustments on the basis of either fraud or the federal assessment.
 The penalty for fraud is fifty percent (50%) of the total deficiency.
-In such case and if the corporation has not filed a State return, the fraud penalty and delinquency penalty of five percent (5%) per month (twenty-five percent (25%) maximum, five dollars (\$5.00) minimum) may be assessed.
+In such case and if the corporation has not filed a State return, the fraud penalty and the failure to file penalty of five percent (5%) per month (twenty-five percent (25%) maximum may be assessed.